philion/powerenv/man/powerenv.toml.1.md

 ### `bash_path`

 This allows one to hard-code the position of bash.
-It maybe be useful to set this to avoid having direnv to fail when PATH is being mutated.
+It maybe be useful to set this to avoid having powerenv to fail when PATH is being mutated.

 ### `disable_stdin`